sushant-j/my-first-pull-request/README.md

 > **Congrats!** You've created your first issue!
 Follow the next steps to complete your PR journey!

 # 1. Fork the repository
+   -- Select the repository in which you want to work
+   --Click on the fork button on the upper right hand side of repository's page --That is it , Now you can copy original repository in a github account

 # 2. Clone the repository
    -- you will get a link out there,clone it by copy the link from dialog box.

 # 3. Make necessary changes.
+   -- Make the changes required and do save it and then use command -- " git add . " // to add the neccesary changes to file -- " git add --all " can also be used to do same changes

 # 4. Commit with a proper commit message.
 1. git commit filename -m"message".